benthie/wearables-praktikum/README.md

 <br>Figure 21: Calibration animation (two successive steps).
 </p>

-A custom-built animation (see Figure 21) is used to guide the user through the data acquisition phase of the calibration.
+A custom-built animation (see figure 21) is used to guide the user through the data acquisition phase of the calibration.
 This phase takes nine seconds and should contain four blinks (represented by the larger circles).
 It can be run testwise without receiving any data, just to get to know the procedure by clicking the button <i>Run Test</i>.<br>
 <br>
 The completion of the data acquisition will be announced by an pop-up alert with instructions for the next steps.
 Afterwards the data will be plotted in the two designated graphs.